 If you notice your dog drinking excessive water, contact your veterinarian.

 Who gets Cushing’s Syndrome?

 All breeds and ages are at risk.
-Middle-age and senior dogs are at greater risk.
+Middle-age and senior dogs face greater risk.

 Female dogs are slightly more prone to the disease, and so are dogs that have been spayed and neutered.

-Signs and symptoms like excessive thirst frequently appear when the animal is approximately 10 years or older.
+Signs and symptoms like excessive thirst frequently appear when the animal ages 10 or older.
 The sooner the owner suspects and acts, the better it is for their pet.

 Starting with the necessary blood tests for a baseline, your vet can do several tests to help diagnose the disease.

-The Urine Cortisol/Creatinine Ratio Test also can rule out Cushing’s.
+The Urine Cortisol/Creatinine Ratio Test also can rule out the disease.

-The Low Dose Dexamethasone Suppression Test is the most recommended and shows the best results in diagnosing Cushing’s.
+The Low Dose Dexamethasone Suppression Test is the most recommended and shows the best results in diagnosing the condition.